colligant/colligant.github.io/content/year-in-review.md

 # **FY 2025**

+ - Contributed to a paper on best practices in geoscientific model software development
+ - Recalibrated the LPJ-EOSIM model, read a bunch of literature, and began writing a manuscript detailing the improvements to LPJ
  - Presented a poster on low latency biospheric carbon modeling at AGU 2024. ![agu2025](/AGU_2024_poster.png)*The aforementioned poster.
 I was more interested in the whole biogeosciences part of the conference but submitted to a computational section.
 Next year, I'll submit to biogeosciences.*

    I learned quite a bit from AGU and as always came away with many interesting ideas.